edmorales94/GeometryDash/README.md

 # GeometryDash
-This is ny final project for my video game programming class.
+This is my final project for my video game programming class.
 My project is based on the game Geometry Dash.